-Weightage for different heads to calculate CIE for 40 marks in a Theory course Term Exams AAT Attendance Particulars (Max.
+Weightage for different heads to calculate CIE for 40 marks in a Theory course Particulars Term Exams AAT Attendance r ai ticulai S (Max.
 25 marks) (Max.
-10 marks) (Max.5 marks) Better Performed 75% of marks obtained 50% of marks obtained exam · · · · · · · · · · · · · · · · · · · 5 Other exam 25% of marks obtained 50% of marks obtained
+10 marks) (Max.5 marks) Better Performed 75% of marks obtained 50% of marks obtained exam 5 Other exam 25% of marks obtained 50% of marks obtained

 - 2. For drawing courses, there shall be only two Term examinations in a semester with no Alternate Assessment Tool.
 In case of such courses a maximum of 10 marks shall be given for day-to-day class work and a maximum of 25 marks shall be awarded to the Term examinations taking into account the performance of both the Term examinations giving weightage as prescribed above. - 3.
-A maximum weightage of 5 marks will be given in the CIE for attendance in all theory and drawing courses as indicated in 7.1.1. - 6.4 Semester End Examination (SEE) in Theory and Drawing subjects: - For each theory, design and/or drawing course, there shall be a comprehensive Semester End Examination (SEE) of three hours duration at the end of each Semester for 100 marks and reduced to 60 marks for the combined performance in CIE & SEE purpose, except where stated otherwise in the detailed Scheme of Instruction.
-Question paper setting shall be entrusted to external examiners from the panels approved by the respective Boards of Studies.

-- 2) A minimum of 40 marks are to be secured exclusively in the Semester End Examination (SEE) of theory/drawing course which shall be reduced to 24 marks (40%) and a minimum total of 40 marks in SEE and CIE put together in a theory / drawing course is to be secured in order to be declared as passed in that course and for the award of the grade in the course. - 6.5 Continuous Internal Evaluation (CIE) in laboratory courses: - 1) The evaluation for Laboratory course is based on SEE and CIE.
+A maximum weightage of 5 marks will be given in the CIE for attendance in all theory and drawing courses as indicated in 7.1.1. - 6.4 Semester End Examination (SEE) in Theory, Design and/or Drawing course : - For each theory, design and/or drawing course, there shall be a comprehensive Semester End Examination (SEE) of three hours duration at the end of each Semester for 60 marks, except where stated otherwise in the detailed Scheme of Instruction.
+Question paper setting shall be entrusted to external examiners from the panels approved by the respective Boards of Studies. - 2) A minimum of 24 (40%) marks are to be secured exclusively in the Semester End Examination (SEE) of theory, design and/or drawing course and a minimum total of 40 marks in SEE and CIE put together in a theory, design and/or drawing course is to be secured in order to be declared as passed in that course and for the award of the grade in the course. - 6.5 Continuous Internal Evaluation (CIE) in laboratory courses: - 1) The evaluation for Laboratory course is based on SEE and CIE.
 The CIE for 40 marks comprises of 20 marks for day to day laboratory work, 5 marks for record submission and 15 marks for a laboratory examination at the end of the semester. - 2) In any semester, a minimum of 90 percent of prescribed number of experiments / exercises specified in the syllabi for laboratory course shall be taken up by the students.
-They shall complete these experiments / exercises in all respects and get the record certified by the internal lab teacher concerned and the Head of the Department concerned to be eligible to appear for the Final Examination in that laboratory course.
+They shall complete these experiments / exercises in all respects and get the record certified by the internal lab teacher concerned and the Head of the

+Department concerned to be eligible to appear for the Final Examination in that laboratory course.